 ARC staff is trained to maintain professional boundaries at all times.
-In an effort to avoid any conflict of interest or performance, ARC staff are not permitted to provide private childcare to program participants outside the program.
+In an effort to avoid any conflict of interest or performance, ARC staff are not permitted to provide private childcare to program participants outside the school-age care program.